Chihuahua Breed Standard

 Broken down or cropped ears.

-Docked tail, bobtail.
+tail, bobtail.

 In Long Coats, too thin coat that resembles bareness.